The “National Defense and Security” degree program was a resounding success

-Launched in 2016, the institutional diploma in "awareness of national defense and security issues" is welcoming itsthird class , sponsored by the former director of the national gendarmerie, General Guy Parayre.
-The first national diploma of its kind when it was created, it has been a resounding success for the past three years.
+Launched in 2016, the institutional diploma in “Awareness of National Defense and Security Issues” is welcoming itsthird graduating class , under the patronage of General Guy Parayre, former director of the National Gendarmerie.
+As the first national diploma of its kind when it was established, it has been a resounding success over the past three years.

-This enthusiasm reflects the current interest in defense and security issues.
-The DE helps to build bridges between the world of security and the civilian world.
-During the 72 hours of teaching, students on this institutional diploma course can learn about the workings of the police, gendarmerie, fire service, emergency medical services, justice system, army, and prefecture.
+This enthusiasm reflects the significant interest that defense and security issues generate today.
+The DE helps bridge the gap between the security sector and the civilian world.
+Over the course of 72 hours of instruction, students in this institutional diploma program gain an understanding of how the police, gendarmerie, fire department, emergency medical services (SAMU), the justice system, the Army, and the prefecture operate.

-"It's about moving away from idealized images and describing the specific roles of each of these actors.
-This is a real challenge for citizenship in the current context," explains Christophe Chesa, program director, professor at the Montpellier University Institute of Technology, and national defense and security advisor at the University of Montpellier.
+“The goal is to move beyond idealized stereotypes and provide a concrete description of the roles played by each of these actors.
+This is a genuine challenge for citizenship in today’s world,” explains Christophe Chesa, program director, professor at the Montpellier University Institute of Technology (IUT), and faculty advisor for “national defense and security” at the University of Montpellier.

-This diploma is part of the "Developing and Promoting the Spirit of Defense" protocol signed in 2007, 2012 and 2016 between the Ministry of Higher Education, the Ministry of Defense, and the Ministry of Agriculture.
-Its main objective is to raise students' awareness of defense issues (civilian and military) through the implementation of specific courses in partnership with the Ministry of Defense and the regional association of auditors of the Institute for Higher National Defense Studies (IHEDN).
+This degree program is part of the “Developing and Promoting the Spirit of Defense” agreement signed in 2007, 2012, and 2016, between the Ministry of Higher Education, the Ministry of Defense, and the Ministry of Agriculture.
+Its primary objective is to raise students’ awareness of defense issues (both civil and military) through the implementation of specialized courses, in partnership with the Ministry of Defense and the regional association of students at the Institute of Higher National Defense Studies (IHEDN).

-Since the creation of the institutional diploma in "awareness of national defense and security issues," an average of 40 students have been trained each year, with a steady increase in applications and a growing number of female students (20% female enrollment in 2016, 25% in 2017, and 52% in 2018).
-Open to all levels and profiles, this diploma welcomes students from a variety of backgrounds, with a high proportion of lawyers (40% of the student body in 2018).
-Since its launch, it has opened up to the outside world: this year, one in three students is not from UM.
+Since the establishment of the institutional diploma in “Awareness of National Defense and Security Issues,” an average of 40 students have been trained each year, with a steady increase in applications and a growing proportion of female students (20% of the student body in 2016, 25% in 2017, and 52% in 2018).
+Open to all levels and backgrounds, this diploma program welcomes students from diverse backgrounds, with a high proportion of law students (40% of the student body in 2018).
+Since its launch, it has expanded its reach: this year, one in three students is not from UM.

 72 hours of instruction